cloudadic/twin23-oauth2-php-sdk/README.md

 This package makes it simple to integrate your application with [Twin23 OAuth 2.0](http://oauth.net/2/) service.

 ---
-Having users sign up / sign in quickly is troublesome.
-Twin23 makes it super easy.
-You don't have to worry about passwords anymore.

 This package is compliant with [PSR-1][], [PSR-2][], [PSR-4][], and [PSR-7][].
 If you notice compliance oversights, please send a patch via pull request.
 If you're interesting in contributing to this library, please take a look at our [contributing guidelines](CONTRIBUTING.md).